Skip to main content

 Thank you for your interest in our product.
 Our financial expert will connect with you shortly to help you choose the best plan.

 Earlier, there was no specific format for the investment declaration.
-Central Board of Direct Taxes (CBDT) came up with a standardised process of investment declaration from 1st June 2016 with the introduction of Form 12BB.
+The Central Board of Direct Taxes (CBDT) introduced a standardised process for investment declarations on 1st June 2016 with the introduction of Form 12BB.
+Under the Income Tax Act, 2025, Form 12BB has been renamed as Form 124.
+While the name has changed, its purpose remains the same: to help salaried employees declare eligible tax-saving investments and expenses to their employers for TDS computation.

 The form applies to all salaried individuals.
-You can reveal your expenses and investment in this form to claim tax exemptions through your employer.
-You need to submit Form 12BB in January or February.
-The form is submitted to your employer and not to the Income Tax Department.
+Whether referred to as Form 12BB or Form 124, you can declare your eligible investments and expenses in this form to claim tax deductions and exemptions through your employer.
+You generally need to submit the form in January or February, or within the timeline specified by your employer during the financial year.
+It is submitted to your employer, not the Income Tax Department, because it is used to calculate the correct amount of Tax Deducted at Source (TDS) from your salary.

 What is the Structure of Form 12BB?